 What's one show and/or event in the Vancouver theatre scene you have loved?

-If you could sit down with any theatre artist living or dead and have a long chat, who would you sit down with?
+If you could sit down with any artist living or not and have a long chat, who would you sit down with?

 Seeing as how one of Upintheair Theatre's mandate involves supporting the next generation of theatre makers, what advice would you give to an emerging artist?

 Now finally… what’s Upintheair?
 Give us the details of your show?
 Juicy details.
-Date/time/venue/tickets$?
-Push Festival Show dates and times.
+Dates/times/venue/ticket links?